mariadb-corporation/MaxScale/Getting-Started/Building-MaxScale-from-Source-Code.md

 something goes wrong.
 Building 'out-of-source' also allows you to have multiple configurations of MaxScale at the same time.

-The default values that CMake uses can be found in the 'macros.cmake' file.
+The default values that MaxScale uses for CMake can be found in the 'macros.cmake' file under the `cmake` folder.
 If you wish to change these, edit the 'macros.cmake' file or define the variables manually at configuration time.

 To display all CMake variables with their descriptions:

 ```
 cmake .. -LH
 ```
-This is a useful command if you have your libraries installed in non-standard locations.
+This is a useful command if you have your libraries installed in non-standard locations and need to provide them manually.

 When you are ready to run cmake, provide the following command: